-Labelled as silicon dioxide, you can find sand in fast food products like Wendy’s chili.
+Labeled as silicon dioxide, you can find sand in fast food products like Wendy’s chili.

 Duck Feathers and Human Hair

-Many big-label bagged bread companies cook down human hair and duck feathers into an amino acid and use in many products.
+Many big-label bagged bread companies cook down human hair and duck feathers into an amino acid and use it in many products.

 Sheep’s Oily Secretions

-In the ingredients its listed as lanolin, look for it the next time you buy gum, or even better…not buy.
+In the ingredients, it’s listed as lanolin, look for it the next time you buy gum, or even better…not buy.
 Apparently sheep’s oily secretions make it softer and easier to chew.

 Anal gland secretions and urine to be exact, it’s called castoreum and you can check for it in the ingredients of certain brands of vanilla ice cream and almost every raspberry-flavored food.